A scientist makes a difficult choice.

 Garth, said awkwardly, “Hey, Andre.”

-“Yeah, you too, Prof.” Andre had thrown him a sketchy salute and walked out of the shuttle.
+“Yeah, you too, Prof. It’s pretty impressive, what you’re doing.”
+Andre had thrown him a sketchy salute and clanked out of the shuttle.

 Garth threw himself back into the instructions he was trying to create.
-An hour later, as he was finishing, a sound from the sensor rig yanked him out of concentration.
+An hour later, as he was finishing, a sound from the heads up display yanked him out of concentration.
 It was just a small sound, a beep.
 He looked back at the screen and saw that it was a proximity alarm.
-The Tinker fleet was just within torpedo range of the shuttle.
+The Tink fleet was now within torpedo range of his shuttle.

-He finished the instructions and read through them again.
+He finished the instructions and read through them one last time.
 The opening paragraph, an explanation from Captain Kerr, including verification codes, was blunt and to the point.
 The instructions themselves couldn’t be made any clearer.
 They were also shorter than he’d expected.
-It would only take a few seconds to transmit, including the diagrams.
+It would take next to no time to transmit, including the diagrams.

-Of course, when he did transmit, the Tinkers would detect the operation of the JPComms equipment and would probably shoot a missile at him on general principle.
-If he bagged the whole idea and just floated up here in orbit, someone might, no would, eventually come pick him up.
+Of course, when he did transmit, no matter how short it was, the Tinkers would detect the operation of the JPComms equipment and would probably shoot a missile at him on general principle.
+If he forgot the whole idea and just floated up here in orbit someone might, no someone would, eventually, come to pick him up.

-The temptation not to attract the wrath of a faceless Tinker behind a console filled Garth.
+The temptation to just sit quiet, to not attract the wrath of a faceless Tinker behind a missile console filled Garth.
 Mariel would be devastated if he died.
 He would be devastated if he died.
 His children were so young they wouldn’t even remember him in a few years.

-Garth queried the computer about an automated landing sequence.
-It flashed an answer on the board in the affirmative.
-His heart began to race and he asked the computer if it would start the sequence.
+Garth searched the control menus for an automated landing sequence…and found one.
+His heart began to race and he ordered the computer to start the sequence.
 It refused; there was too little fuel.

-Garth swore and sat back in the Pilot’s seat, the instructions momentarily forgotten.
+Garth swore and sat back in the pilot’s seat – the sensor instructions momentarily forgotten.
 Maybe the Tinks would leave him alone or capture him instead of killing him if he just sat here without doing anything.
 Maybe the Air Arm would see him and come get him.
 Maybe. . .

-As he pondered his situation, he noticed movement on the sensor rig’s screen.
-A TingKlap torpedo was streaking back toward where the battle with the Gladius had taken place.
+As his mind spun through the same cycle of thought again and again he noticed movement on the sensor rig’s screen.
+A TingKlap torpedo was streaking back out into space, toward where the battle with the Gladius had taken place.
 The Tink ships, flying in a globular formation, were maneuvering.
-Garth sucked in a breath and jerked forward in his seat.
+Garth sucked in a breath and leaned over the screen.

-A Space Arm torpedo-cloud had just appeared from off-screen and was now closing with the globe from the direction of the battle.
-It performed gyrations and penetrated the globe.
-It seemed to be targeting one of the battle ships that were angling in on it.
-The dots of light representing it on the heads up merged with the dot of light representing the fighting ship . . . and emerged again.
-The torpedo-cloud increased its velocity and arrowed straight for one of the slower moving dots in the center of the globe, which Garth had assumed were transports.
-The torpedo dot merged with a transport dot, and they both disappeared.
+He watched a Space Arm torpedo-cloud appear from off-screen and close with the globe of Tink ships from the direction of the battle.
+It performed complicated gyrations and penetrated the Tink globe.
+It seemed to be targeting one of the Tink battleships that were angling in on it.
+The dots of light representing the torpedoes on the heads up all merged with the dot of light representing the Tink battleship . . . and emerged again in a spray.
+The separate parts of the torpedo-cloud increased their velocity and arrowed in toward some of the slower moving Tink ships – which Garth had assumed were troop transports.
+The torpedo dots merged with several transport dots, and they all disappeared.

-He took a deep breath and, before he could change his mind, punched the SEND button.
-He watched the machine until the transmission was complete and reception confirmed.
+Breath ragged, heart racing, before he could change his mind, he punched the SEND button.
+He watched the machine until the transmission to the flagship was complete and reception was confirmed at the other end.
 He thought about striking up a conversation with the communications personnel on the other end of the link.
 But what would he say?